0liveiraVictor/postgres-dbms-in-docker-container/README.md

 - **Isolation**: Postgres running in a container is isolated from the host operating system; its configuration is defined in the container's filesystem (independent of the host environment's filesystem); there are no version conflicts or unwanted changes to the host system because the DBMS is defined in the container's filesystem (separate from the host); it is possible to run multiple Postgres instances with different versions or configurations in parallel – each defined in a separate container;

-- **Configuration**: The installation of Postgres is simple and straightforward, and with a single command, you can configure the instance and install the necessary DBMS libraries without any manual intervention; conversely, the removal of the container is also straightforward, allowing you to completely remove the Postgres instance and its dependencies without leaving any residue on the system;
+- **Configuration**: the installation of Postgres is simple and straightforward, and with a single command, you can configure the instance and install the necessary DBMS libraries without any manual intervention; conversely, the removal of the container is also straightforward, allowing you to completely remove the Postgres instance and its dependencies without leaving any residue on the system;

-- **Compatibility Testing**: Due to the ability to easily run different versions of Postgres instances, this allows you to test compatibility with a specific application;
+- **Compatibility Testing**: due to the ability to easily run different versions of Postgres instances, this allows you to test compatibility with a specific application;

-- **Portability**: Regardless of the environment in which the container resides, the same container (same structure) will run, as long as the system has Docker installed and uses a Docker image of the same version.
+- **Portability**: regardless of the environment in which the container resides, the same container (same structure) will run, as long as the system has Docker installed and uses a Docker image of the same version.
 This ensures consistency across development, testing, and production environments;

-- **Reproducibility**: With the assurance of consistency between environments that use Docker, you can reproduce the same activity conditions for any Postgres user in a container; if it works in one host environment, it will work in another distinct environment; this eliminates the saying: "it works on my machine!".
+- **Reproducibility**: with the assurance of consistency between environments that use Docker, you can reproduce the same activity conditions for any Postgres user in a container; if it works in one host environment, it will work in another distinct environment; this eliminates the saying: "it works on my machine!".

 ## Postgres Installation